Pathways to Success Professionalism Program

-The Pathways to Success Program (“Pathways”) is a professionalism and leadership program developed to help our students prepare for their careers.
+The Pathways Professionalism Program (“Pathways”) is a professionalism and leadership program developed to help our students prepare for their future.
 It allows students to gain insight, from various members of the profession, on how to successfully approach and build their careers.
 Designed with input from agencies and organizations that hire and work directly with our students, the program operates similarly to a Continuing Legal Education program where students will learn legal theory and practical experience through a series of courses.
 The final result was shaped around six overarching categories that are instrumental to career success.

-Students who complete the Pathways program will be recognized at an end of year luncheon and ceremony, receive a gift, and are allowed to list Pathways completion on their resumes.
+Students who complete the Pathways program will be recognized at an end of year ceremony, receive a gift, and are allowed to list Pathways completion on their resumes.
 In addition, students who are logging points throughout the year may receive invitations to special events or priority at events with limited attendance.

 How the program works: